-If you don’t have the room in your garden to plant potatoes or even if you have no garden at all, you can grow potatoes in containers.
+If you don’t have room in your garden to plant potatoes, or if you have no garden at all, you can grow potatoes in containers.
 Here are some tips for growing potatoes in pots, grow bags, and buckets.

 There is nothing like the flavor of freshly dug potatoes.
 Potatoes are easy to grow and provide a nutritious addition to meals.
 According to the United States Potato Board, one medium-size potato is only 110 calories and provides a healthy source of potassium, iron, vitamin C, and vitamin B6.
-Consuming potatoes with the skins on contributes 2 grams of fiber.
-All the more reason to grow your own and avoid the chemicals sprayed on commercial potatoes.
+Consuming potatoes with the skins on contributes 2 grams of fiber—all the more reason to grow your own organic potatoes and avoid the chemicals sprayed on commercial potatoes.

 You don’t have to devote precious garden space to grow potatoes.
-Potatoes can be grown on a small scale in all types of containers in any area that receives at least 6-8 hours of direct sun.
+Potatoes can be grown on a small scale in all types of containers in any area that receives at least 6 to 8 hours of direct sun.
 Consider trying to grow potatoes in pots, grow bags, buckets, or other containers.

-1. No Soil Contamination: Since you are using fresh potting soil, you don’t have to worry about crop rotation, soil-born diseases, or pests left over from the previous growing season.
+1. No soil contamination: Since you use fresh potting soil, you don’t have to worry about crop rotation, soil-borne diseases, weed seeds, or pests left over from the previous growing season.

-2. Containers can be placed anywhere: The containers easy to care for and can be placed on your patio, balcony, or in any spot in your yard that receives full sun.
+2. Containers can be placed anywhere: The containers are easy to care for and can be placed on your patio, balcony, or any spot in your yard that receives full sun.

 4. Potatoes are protected from soil pests: The container shields the potatoes from rodents and other pests in the garden soil.
 If you have a problem with moles, gophers, voles, or chipmunks tunneling through your garden and eating your tubers beneath the soil, growing potatoes in containers is your solution.
-Also protects from wire worms, grubs, and other pests.
+It also protects from wireworms, grubs, and other pests.

 Types of Potatoes Ideal for Growing in Containers